 Hello.
 I'm an educator who loves photography.
-As a teacher at Discovery Middle School in Liberty, Missouri I teach 8th grade United States History, Student Broadcasting and Technology.
+As a teacher at Discovery Middle School in Liberty, Missouri I teach 8th grade United States History, Student Broadcasting and Computer Science.
 Since I bought my first computer in 6th grade - a Commodore 64 - I have loved being creative with technology.
 I feel fortunate that my career allows me to integrate technology in ways that makes learning exciting for my students.

-That was back in the day of developing and printing your own work and he showed me how to roll and develop 35 mm film in the darkroom he made from a closet in our bathroom at home.
+I was growing up back in the day of developing and printing your own work and he showed me how to roll and develop 35 mm film in the darkroom he made from a closet in our bathroom at home.
 He also showed me how to print and enlarge photographs for the newspaper.
 He would let me use some of his old 35 mm cameras to take pictures for the paper as a kid growing up.
 Those all seem like ancient arts now but I learned to enjoy creating and sharing an image through photography.

 The other aspect of digital photography that I love is postproduction and the ability to edit photos.
 I enjoy using a variety of apps and online tools to create beautiful pieces of art from my photos.